-In addition, Kyle works closely alongside business finance and M&A lawyers to help close deals.
+In addition, Kyle works closely alongside business finance and mergers and acquisitions lawyers to help close deals.
 He drafts and negotiates ancillary agreements to deals, including IP, data and technology licenses, as well as the IT, IP and data privacy provisions of purchase and similar agreements.
 Kyle provides due diligence and assesses and advises on the risks related to IT, IP and data assets involved in private equity and other financing deals, stock and asset purchases, mergers and other transactions.

 Privacy and Product Counseling

-Advertising, Marketing, and Digital Media
+Advertising, Marketing and Digital Media

 Kyle has provided pro bono legal services to a number of organizations, including an organization supporting women nonfiction filmmakers, an international nonprofit that trains and supports people using video in their fight for human rights and a New York City-based nonprofit using media, arts and technology to address human rights issues.